lgibelli/singularity-docs/index.rst

   and URL syntax each time you want to request a PDF, so let’s automate that.
 To do that, we’re going to be using Standard Container Integration Format (SCIF) apps, which are integrated directly into singularity.
-If you haven’t already, check out the to come up to speed.
+If you haven’t already, check out the `Singularity app documentation <#scifapps>`_ to come up to speed.
 | First off, we’re going to move the installation of the url-to-pdf-api
   into an app, so that there is a designated spot to place output files.